carlossg/continuous-delivery/README.md

     vagrant up db tomcat1 www

+## Integration tests

+To run the integration tests you can start the QA vm and run the cucumber tests with rake

+    rake integration

+To run the cucumber step that accesses the login page you will need to have [phantomjs](http://phantomjs.org/) installed.
+To install in OS X with homebrew

+    brew install phantomjs

 ## Continuous integration jobs

 Building these jobs in jenkins.
 Each job triggers the next.
 The production updates can run in parallel.